Discovering, Iowa

 Changes in the textile industry brought change and empty buildings to the mill.
 The Amana Society sought help with how best to repurpose the building.
 A boutique hotel utilizes the space right alongside the working mill and equipment that operates today to produce woolen products.
 This is truly one of a kind.

 Even more impressive is the outcome is a sustainable hotel right in Amana Colonies!
-They have 100% green energy provided by the Amana Fams methane digester and permeable paver streetscapes create stormwater runoff filtration.
+They have 100% green energy provided by the Amana Fams methane digester, and permeable paver streetscapes create stormwater runoff filtration.
 Impressive!

-Even if you aren’t staying at Hotel Millwright, take a look around.
+Even if you aren’t staying at Hotel Millwright, look around.
 They have a restaurant on-site, The Indigo Room, and you can enjoy a cocktail at the Electric Thread Social Club.
 Don’t leave town without checking out Hotel Millwright!

 Stop and Smell The Flowers